 Leatherback turtles subsist almost entirely on jellyfish.

 Seven species of marine turtles exist in the world’s oceans today, therefore turtles are important indicators of ocean health.
 There are five species found off the Kwa-Zulu Natal Coast, namely, the loggerhead, leatherback, hawksbill, green and olive ridley turtles.
 Of these five species that occur in South African waters, only the loggerhead and leatherback females nest along our shores.

 From the early 1960’s, concerted efforts were made to enforce legislation banning egg collection and the harvesting of adults.
 In 1963, under the auspices of the Natal Parks Board, a Turtle Conservation and Monitoring programme was initiated along the north- eastern coast of Kwa- Zulu natal which is now the iSimangaliso Wetland Park.

 To monitor and record nesting populations of loggerhead and leatherback sea turtles along the eastern seaboard and simultaneously provide protection of the females during this vulnerable stage on the shore.

 The 56 kilometer of beach, north and south of Bhanga Nek, in the iSimangaliso Wetland Park, is the main focus area of the project.

 After the incubation period the nest breaks open and the hatchlings emerge – the sex of the hatchlings, like crocodiles, is determined by the temperature within the nest but with opposite results.
 Females occur between 32-34 ºC and males occur in cooler temperatures.
 The success rate of the hatchlings is very low.
-One of the biggest threats is the Honey badger that patrol the dunes for nests.
+One of the biggest threats is the honey badger that patrol the dunes for nests.
 The nest often opens at night to minimize predation by crabs and birds.
-Once in the sea the hatchlings are at risk from fish and squids.
-Because of all these factors it is estimated that maybe 2 of each annual nesting survive to become an adult.
+Once in the sea the hatchlings are at risk from fish and squid and because of all these factors it is estimated that maybe two of each annual nesting survive to become an adult.